blakkan/blakkan.github.io/_posts/2015-01-02-Death-Valley.md

 Ash medows is east of Death Valley.
 Although a dry, alkali flat, there is water below the surface.
 Hot springs feed small streams, which are the only home of small desert pupfish.
 ![Blue spring in the desert](/images/AshMedowsSpring.png)

-Here is the famous "Devil's Hole," only home of the highly endangered Devil's Hole Pupfish.
+Here is the famous *Devil's Hole*, only home of the highly endangered Devil's Hole Pupfish.
 The instruments visible at one end of the pool are for remote monitoring of the water level and other conditions in the pool.
 This photo is taken from a public-access viewing bridge over the hole, which is perhaps fourty feet above the water level.
 ![Dark water at the bottom of a rock chasm](/images/DevilsHole.png)

 There are more Mesquite trees than Ash trees visible from the boardwalk, and most of them carry a heavy crop of mistletoe.
 (Looking quite dead or dormant this time of year).